Things to Do in Watchet, Somerset: Best Attractions, Walks & One-Day Guide

 A unique archive of literature and photographs is available for visitors interested in researching the world of radio and broadcasting.

-Curated by Neil Wilson over 40 years, this museum is a gem and a special stop in Watchet.
+Curated by Neil Wilson for over 40 years, this museum is a gem and a special stop in Watchet.

 Address: 5 Anchor Street